Ashishmishra789/Junior-SQL-DBA-Assignment-/README.md

 Suggested Indexes to Improve Performance
 To speed up queries like:

-1-Filtering on InStock
+1-Filtering on InStock.
-2-Sorting on Price
+2-Sorting on Price.
-3-Aggregating/grouping by Category
+3-Aggregating/grouping by Category.
-4-Filtering on CreatedAt
+4-Filtering on CreatedAt.

-Option 1: Composite Index
+Composite Index

 -- For query a (Top 5 expensive in-stock products) CREATE NONCLUSTERED INDEX idx_InStock_Price ON Products (InStock, Price DESC);